-High school students under the age of 18 must submit parental consent as well as their current high school transcript.
-Students must receive a grade of 73 percent or higher on their first GU course to enroll in subsequent courses.
-Students may also study for dual credit or concurrent/dual enrollment..
+High school students under the age of 18 must submit parental consent and their current high school transcript.
+To enroll in subsequent courses, students must receive a 73 percent or higher grade on their first GU course.
+Students may also study for dual credit or concurrent/dual enrollment.